European Central Bank holds rates as uncertainties grow

 Some analysts think the bank may eventually push back the earliest date for a first interest rate increase, which currently is not before the end of this year.

 The bank could also take steps to ease the side effects from its negative rate on deposits it takes from banks.
-The rate is currently at minus 0.4 percent, a penalty aimed at discouraging banks from leaving unused funds piled up at the central bank and to take the risk of lending the money instead.
+The rate is currently at minus 0.4%, a penalty aimed at discouraging banks from leaving unused funds piled up at the central bank and to take the risk of lending the money instead.
 Draghi said on March 27 that the bank was looking at ways to mitigate the side effects on bank finances of that particular stimulus measure, but did not accept that the negative rate inevitably hurts bank profits.

 One way to ease the pain for banks would be to apply the negative rate only to deposits over a certain level.
 That could help avoid spooking markets by raising the negative rate outright at a time when the ECB is trying to reassure markets that it is not going to prematurely withdraw stimulus at a time of heightened uncertainty.

 The European economy slowed at the end of last year, held back by weakness in Germany due to troubles in the auto industry and low river levels that blocked transport and hurt production.
 Several economists see things improving this year — if trade and Brexit risks do not hurt growth.
-The European Commission forecasts growth of 1.3 percent for all of 2019.
-Unemployment is down to 7.8 percent from a peak of 12.1 percent in 2013, helping domestic demand for goods and services.
+The European Commission forecasts growth of 1.3% for all of 2019.
+Unemployment is down to 7.8% from a peak of 12.1% in 2013, helping domestic demand for goods and services.

-Threats to the eurozone were underlined Tuesday when the International Monetary Fund cut its forecast for global growth this year to 3.3 percent from 3.5 percent.
+Threats to the eurozone were underlined Tuesday when the International Monetary Fund cut its forecast for global growth this year to 3.3% from 3.5%.

 Slowing trade is a factor.
 Business confidence has been hurt by uncertainty over whether the US and China will settle their trade disputes or add more tariffs on goods.